 Seawater-derived fluids have interacted pervasively at low temperatures with the basaltic basement, and we can divide the basement section into two groups of flows with different alteration characteristics.
 One group consists of all the basement units of Hole 1185A and Units 1-9 of Hole 1185B.
-Alteration in these units occurred under highly oxidizing conditions and with high water:rock ratios, as indicated by light and dark yellow-brown colors near glassy and aphanitic pillow margins; these colors fade to gray-brown and dark gray in coarser grained pillow interiors.
+Alteration in these units occurred under highly oxidizing conditions and with high water:rock ratios, as indicated by light and dark yellow-brown colors near glassy and aphanitic pillow margins; these colors fade to gray-brown and dark gray in coarser-grained pillow interiors.
 The yellow-brown colors are a result of the complete replacement of olivine and pervasive alteration of groundmass by smectite (saponite and nontronite) and Fe oxyhydroxide.
 Although olivine phenocrysts are commonly completely replaced, rare unaltered olivine is present in aphanitic, dark gray to black areas interpreted as pillow rims.
 These characteristics are significantly different from the style of alteration in basalt at Site 1183.

-A very different type of alteration has affected Units 10-12 at Hole 1185B.
-The top of Unit 10 marks a dramatic change in alteration character, and the brecciated top of this unit consists of pervasively altered angular basalt fragments.
+The other alteration type comprises Units 10-12 at Hole 1185B.
+The top of Unit 10 marks a dramatic change in alteration character, and the brecciated top of this unit consists of angular basalt fragments that are the most pervasively altered yet observed on Leg 192.
 Such severe alteration is likely to be the result of exposure of very permeable basaltic seafloor to bottom seawater for an extended period of time (several million years).
 Groundmass alteration in Units 10-12 is characterized by pervasive celadonite.
 Unaltered glass is much rarer in these units than in Units 1-9, but this may be a consequence of the greater flow thickness rather than the level of glass alteration.
-Broad (centimeter scale) green-gray halos surround veins; wider reduction fronts consisting of scattered pyrite grains in the groundmass extend a few millimeters to a few centimeters beyond these halos.
-Smaller (millimeter scale) olive halos similar to those from Hole 1183A also are developed near veins, both within green-gray halos and where green-gray halos are absent.
+Broad (centimeter scale) green-gray halos developed near veins; wider reduction fronts consisting of scattered pyrite grains in the groundmass extend a few millimeters to a few centimeters beyond these halos.
+Smaller (millimeter scale) olive halos similar to those at Site 1183 also are developed near veins, both within green-gray halos and where green-gray halos are absent.

 Veins throughout the basement sequence predominantly contain calcite, zeolites (phillipsite), smectite, Fe oxyhydroxide, and rare celadonite and pyrite.
-Some veins were probably produced by sediment filling open fractures in the basalt; these veins are <5 mm to a few centimeters wide, are filled with pink carbonate and Fe oxyhydroxide, and contain recrystallized foraminifers.
+Some veins were probably produced by sediment filling open fractures in the basalt; these veins are a few centimeters to <5 mm wide, are filled with pink carbonate and Fe oxyhydroxide, and contain recrystallized foraminifers.
 They are present both near the boundaries and within the interiors of basaltic units.